 2. Can I commit to making time to train for this race?

-3. Do I have the support I need from my family, friends, or colleagues?
+3. Do I have the support I need from my family, friends and colleagues?

 4. Am I in a solid place financially to train for and complete this race?